daeStarr78/daeStarr78.github.io/_posts/2025-01-16-personal-website.md

 ## Problems I Faced:

-* The tutorial was completed in the Windows operating system, so there were a few steps that required more intermediate steps as well as a few steps I managed to bypass completely.
+* The tutorial was completed in the Windows operating system, so there were a few steps that required more intermediate steps; as well as a few steps I managed to bypass completely.